JiajunFanJJ/Computational-Studio-Practice/README.md

 Summary：

 It is a game by using facial recognition.
 When a player stand in front of the camera, and the camera recognize the face for 3 seconds, the game would start.
+When the player's face matches with a kind

 ***